 We’ve tried a few of the image optimization plugins with varying results.
 So far from our testing, we prefer Shortpixel.
-Which offers a larger array of options saving without sacrificing quality.
-It can also auto-size images from your entire library.
-It does a good job, but you’ll definitely find some images that are optimized too much.
-Fortunately, it lets you upload single images without any optimization if you wish, so it was easy just to replace the handful that didn’t look so great.
+Which offers a larger array of option savings without sacrificing quality.
+It can also auto-size images from your entire library or just ones you select.

 Before using ShortPixel, usually, we would optimize with one of the options above, and Shortpixel would do it again when we upload through the site.
 Doing both of these methods gave us the best results when speed testing our sites.

 We use a combination of everything we listed here to get the best sizes, so why the overkill?
 Because it’s been proven that even just a single second (yes a second) can mean the difference in 2-10% or higher sales on your website.